 For graduate students: Full-time status is 9 or more hours.
 Half-time status is 6-8 hours.
 Less than half-time status is 5 or fewer hours.
-OKWU financial aid will adjust a student's financial aid based upon a change in enrollment status when notice is received.
+The Office of Financial Aid will adjust a student's financial aid based upon a change in enrollment status when notice is received.